 - West Lake (Tay Ho), Hanoi – Another trendy place for morning exercise is West Lake or the Tay Ho area.
 Some significant exercise spots would be near the Dragons on the Lake, off Lac Long Quang Street.
-Or the street between West Lake and Truc Bach Lake is Thanh Nien Street.
-Every morning West Lake is very active with bikers, joggers, and people exercising.
-You can find people out exercising in the morning, every morning of the week, all around the West Lake area.
+The street between West Lake and Truc Bach Lake is Thanh Nien Street.
+West Lake is very active every morning, with bikers, joggers, and people exercising.
+You can find people exercising all around the West Lake area in the morning, every morning of the week.

 - Lenin Park – Lenin Park is a park that is on Dien Bien Phu Street.
 There is usually a lot of activity in the park in the early mornings.
 I have seen some pretty serious Badminton players and competition going there some mornings.

-In almost all parts of Asia, where there is a parks, lakes, or other public spaces, you will find some exercise groups in the early mornings.
+In almost all parts of Asia, with a park, lakes, or other public spaces, you will find some exercise groups in the early mornings.
 If you see a dance, aerobics, or Tai Chi group, they may even ask you to join them.
 Don’t be shy – get out and exercise with them.

 There is nothing like the mornings in Asia.
 Not only are they filled with excitement, but it gives you a chance to go out and see some culture, people, and things you may not see otherwise.
 At least in Hanoi, Vietnam, early morning exercise is the city’s heartbeat.

 How To Get To Hanoi, Vietnam From Anywhere